 The list of reasons why a nurse may be reported to the Arizona State Board of Nursing is extensive, and anyone, including your coworkers or patients, may submit a complaint against you.
 The Board also obligates you to self-report if you face criminal charges for DUI or drug offenses, but someone on your staff may file a complaint if they suspect that substance abuse has compromised your abilities as a nurse.

 A disciplinary investigation into the complaints and the hearing that follows may result in one of several outcomes.
 The Board may dismiss the complaint, or you may receive a letter of concern in your file.
 However, stronger disciplinary actions range from the imposition of a civil fine to the revocation of your license and denial of renewal for up to five years.
-Because of the serious consequences that are possible, you would benefit from legal assistance from the earliest moments of the process.
+Because of the serious consequences that are possible, you would benefit from legal assistance from an Arizona employment attorney from the earliest moments of the process.

 Alternatives to disciplinary action